NSampathIIITB/Physical_Design_of_ASIC_-IIIT-B/README.md

 </details>

 <details>
-<summary> Hiererchical Synthesis and Flat Synthesis </summary>
+<summary> Hierarchical Synthesis v/s Flat Synthesis </summary>

+**Hierarchial Synthesis:**

 Hierarchical synthesis is breaking a complex modules into smaller, more manageable sub-modules or blocks.
 Each of these sub-modules can be synthesized or designed independently before being integrated into the larger system.
-This approach allows for efficient design, optimization, and verification of individual components while maintaining a structured and organized design process.
+This approach allows for efficient design, optimization, and verification of individual components while maintaining a structured and organized design process.The design hierarchy can have multiple levels, with modules containing sub- modules and so on.

+**Flat Synthesis:**
+In flat synthesis, the entire digital circuit is synthesized as a single monolithic unit, without breaking it down into smaller modules.
+This approach is suitable for smaller designs where the complexity doesn't warrant a hierarchical organization.

+In this section we are going to sythesize the same design in both Hierarchical and Flat to illustrate the difference in the netlist of both.

 An illustration of the hierarchical synthesis is shown below :

 Consider the verilog file multiple module which is given in the verilog_files directory
  ```